Customer Services

 9. Blocking aisles or walkways with personal belongings.

-10. Bringing bulky items into the library that take up excessive space in excess of 45 total linear inches (linear inches = length + width + depth).
-This restriction does not apply to musical instruments or items used for personal mobility, such as: walkers, strollers, or wheelchairs.
+11. Bringing bulky or oversized items into the library that do not fit in the offered bins.
+This restriction does not apply to musical instruments or items used for personal mobility, such as: walkers, strollers, or wheelchairs (mobility devices may not be loaded with excess personal belongings).
 Other exceptions may be made on a case-by-case basis by library staff.

 NOTE: The library is not responsible for items left unattended in the library or on library grounds.
 The library does not allow items to be left overnight.
 Items not collected by the close of business day will be disposed of.
 Patrons must be present in the library to leave materials in the designated storage bins located on the first floor.